v923z/micropython-usermod/docs/source/usermods_12.rst

 Requirements
 ------------

-Recently, I have run into a limitations with the micropython interpreter.
+Recently, I have run into some limitations with the micropython interpreter.
 These difficulties were related to both speed, and RAM.
 Therefore, I wanted to have something that can perform common mathematical calculations in a pythonic way, with little burden on the